jeromesmadja/selectyle/README.md

 ## Why is Selectyle different ?
 It doesn't rewrite the features that browsers / OS offer natively, the `<select>` element has to be usable using mouse, keyboard, and touch.
-Therefore Selectyle is really *lightweight* : 1kb minified, and 258 bytes gzipped.

 The benefits to keep the native dropdown are :
 - keyboard accessibility :